-For the most up-to-date discussion of which California offenses are COVs, advocates can consult resources such as the California Chart and Blog.
-Advocates can sign up at www.ilrc.org/chart.
+For the most up-to-date discussion of which California offenses are COVs, advocates can consult resources such as the California Chart and the Case Update.
+Advocates can sign up at https://calchart.ilrc.org/registration/.
 But at this writing: